Chloe Bennet

-Chloé Wang (汪可盈 (Wāng Kěyíng); born April 18, 1992), known professionally as Chloe Bennet, is an American actress and singer.
-She starred as Daisy Johnson/Quake in the ABC superhero drama series Marvel's Agents of S.H.I.E.L.D.
-(2013–2020).
+Chloé Wang (汪可盈 (Wāng Kěyíng); born April 18, 1992), known professionally as Chloe Bennet, is an American actress, model and singer.
+She starred as Daisy Johnson / Quake in the ABC superhero drama series Agents of S.H.I.E.L.D.
+(2013–2020) and voiced Yi in the animated film Abominable (2019) and the television series Abominable and the Invisible City (2022–2023).

 Early life

 Chloe Bennet was born Chloé Wang on April 18, 1992, in Chicago, Illinois.
-She is the daughter of Bennet Wang, an investment banker and Stephanie Crane, an internist.
+She is the daughter of Bennet Wang, a private wealth banker and Stephanie Crane, an internist.
 Bennet's mother is Anglo-American and her father is Chinese.
-She has seven brothers: four biological, two foster and one adopted; two are of African American ancestry and one is of Mexican and Filipino descent.
+She has six brothers: three biological, two foster and one adopted; two are of African American ancestry and one is of Mexican and Filipino descent.
 She attended St. Ignatius College Prep.